Willamette Valley AVAs

 LOWER LONG TOM EST. 2021

-Established in November 2021, the Lower Long Tom AVA sits within the west side of the Lower Long Tom Watershed, between Corvallis and Eugene.
-Its 24 vineyards are located on stream-cut ridge lines running east to west, with Bellpine as the predominant soil type.
+The Lower Long Tom AVA sits within the west side of the Lower Long Tom Watershed, between Corvallis and Eugene.

 MOUNT PISGAH, POLK COUNTY, OREGON EST. 2022